acturtle/cashflower/docs/settings.rst

     3,B,3018.03

-By setting the :code:`GROUP_BY_COLUMN` appropriately, you can conveniently aggregate and group your results according to your specific needs.
+To get the results at the individual level, set the  :code:`GROUP_BY` to the 'id' column.

 |